After A Natural Disaster

 Even after the water has passed, flooding can cause the floorboards of a house to become waterlogged and weakened, so tread carefully when you’re entering your home for the first time and spend as little time inside as possible until you are confident that the structure is sound.
 Persistent moisture following a flood can also promote the growth of harmful moulds indoors.

 In addition, flooding can misplace wildlife — especially aquatic wildlife — so be on the lookout for animals that may have washed up into your home while you were away.
 Some, like alligators and snakes, may be panicked and threatening following the disaster.

 Ultimately, flooding can be deceptively destructive.
-Flooding is the most destructive catastrophic event in Canada, according to data from home insurance claims, so don’t take anything for granted when returning to your home after a flood.
+Flooding is one of the most destructive catastrophic events, according to data from home insurance claims, so don’t take anything for granted when returning to your home after a flood.

 Wildfires can damage wooded areas, buildings, and homes.
 Even if your home looks untouched by the fire, the extreme heat may still have caused infrastructure damage.
 Nearby trees could also be weakened considerably and may fall at any moment.
 As with floods, wildfires can also drive animals to seek shelter in your home.
 Be prepared for unexpected encounters.
 Persistent smoke in the area can be a hazard for breathing, especially for people with lung conditions.

 - Wildfire Information and Resources - International Code Council

 - Wildfire Recovery Resources - The American Institute of Architects